Dedicated to Finding the Facts About Ancestors…

 - Disprove family migration histories (my name is German, therefore, I must be of German decent.
 Nope, your great grandfather changed his name because he was in prison.)

 - Locate living relatives of a land purchase from 1872

 - Discovered a decedent had no living relatives, but was a Cuban revolutionary hero, thus allowing the Cuban community to help claim her.

 - And many others

-If you have not figured it out, I like to take a tongue-in-cheek approach to family history.
 The lives of our ancestors were not simply the black and white on pages of documents, but full of living, breathing, laughing, and crying events.
-I believe this is the true history that should be relayed.
+Jon believes this is the true history that should be relayed.